How Much Will Medicare Cost In 2025?

 MEDICARE PART D (PRESCRIPTION DRUG COVERAGE)

 The Part D monthly premium varies by plan (higher-income consumers may pay more).
 Compare costs for specific/individual Part D plans.
-If you are taking little or no prescriptions, and you are looking for a stand-alone PDP, they can be found starting at around $15 per month.
-And, you can change your Prescription Drug plan every year during the Fall Annual Enrollment Period (AEP), so there is really no reason to purchase a more expensive plan until your needs change.
+If you are taking little or no prescription medications and are looking for a stand-alone PDP, they can be found starting at approximately $15 per month.
+You can change your Prescription Drug plan every year during the Fall Annual Enrollment Period (AEP), so there is no reason to purchase a more expensive plan until your needs change.

 Deductibles, Co-payments, & Coinsurance: DRUG COVERAGE)